nuive/pokemon-access/readme.md

 Original source code: https://github.com/tspivey/pokecrystal-access

 ### Additional contributors
--ambro86 for the italian translations for Pokémon Yellow.
+-ambro86 for the italian translations.
+-pika-san for the french translations.